-Stem cell-derived dopaminergic neurons rescue motor defects in Parkinsonian monkeysDecember 3rd, 2012 in Parkinson's & Movement disorders /
+Stem cell-derived dopaminergic neurons rescue motor defects in Parkinsonian monkeysDecember 3, 2012 in Medicine & Health / Parkinson's & Movement disorders

 Parkinson's disease is a degenerative disorder of the central nervous system that is characterized by tremors, rigidity, slowness of movement, and difficulty walking.
 It is caused by loss of the neurons that produce the neurotransmitter dopamine (known as dopaminergic neurons).
 One of the primary goals in Parkinson's disease research is to develop a replacement for dopaminergic neurons.